The Canadian Museum for Human Rights' 2012–13 Annual Report was tabled today in the House of Commons.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.

-For more information about the CMHR visit www.museumforhumanrights.ca or follow us on Twitter or Facebook.
+For more information about the CMHR visit www.museumforhumanrights.ca or follow us on Twitter - will open in a new tab or Facebook - will open in a new tab.
 The Museum's 2011-12 Annual Report, as well as reports and financial statements from previous year, are available here.